Benjamin Moore Chantilly Lace is one of the best white paint colors out there! I share why I love it and how it compares to other popular whites!

 and our breakfast nook in Simply White:

-Sources: Woven pendant | Round table | Bistro chairs | 7′ Round jute rug
+Sources: Woven pendant | Round dining table (similar) | Bistro chairs | 7′ Round jute rug

-While Chantilly Lace has a touch of blue, Simply White a touch of yellow.
+While Chantilly Lace has a touch of blue, Simply White has a touch of yellow.
 It’s just enough yellow to give it a warm feel but not so much that it looks too creamy.
 With that touch of warmth, even large rooms painted in Simply White don’t have a sterile feel like many fear their room will have with a brighter white.
-Comparing Chantilly Lace to Simply White, they are similar in that they are both in the lighter range of white paint colors and they both have a crisp, clean look.
-The main difference is that Simply White is a warmer color than Chantilly Lace due to the touch of yellow.

 So why didn’t I use Simply White in our bathroom?
 Actually that was my plan!
 But when I painted a large test sample in my bathroom, the yellow undertone of it was much more obvious than in any other room I’ve painted with Simply White.
 Why?
 Because it was up against the more cool toned blues of our marble tile, tub, and toilet.